Atsuko Sakuraba

 Atsuko Sakuraba (桜庭 あつこ, Sakuraba Atsuko) is a former Japanese gravure idol, tarento, actress and one-time mixed martial arts fighter.

-Sakuraba has appeared in several photobooks, films and TV series.
+Sakuraba has appeared in several photobooks, films, and TV series.
 She also participated in the MMA tournament ReMix World Cup 2000.

 Biography

 Background

 Sakuraba was born in Koriyama, Fukushima, Japan.
 She graduated from the Koriyama Women's University Associated Senior High School.

 Modeling and acting career

 Sakuraba debuted in 1996 with the photobook Yume de Ippai (夢でいっぱい) published by gravure publisher Scola.
 She began to appear on TV programs and in gravure videos the same year.

 She made her acting debut in 1997 in the V-Cinema film Bichichi Daisakusen Miss Spy (美乳大作戦 メスパイ, bichichi daisakusen mesupai), directed by Minoru Kawasaki.

 Sakuraba was romantically linked to Kenji Haga, her partner in the 1999 film Silver (directed by Takashi Miike) but it was later believed to be a publicity stunt.

 In 1999, Sakuraba appeared in her first nude photobook titled Careyes and published by Roux Shuppan.

 Her first theatrical film was Waru also directed by Takashi Miike.

 Sakuraba has also participated in theatre.

 On January 14, 2012, she announced her retirement from the entertainment industry, and on January 17, she announced her marriage.
-Currently, she is a mother of three children.